-(1) The movant must select a hearing date for this kind of motion before the assigned judge from the Court Hearing Scheduler Program, and such date must be more than fourteen (14) days after the date of service.
+(1) The movant must select a hearing date for this type of motion from the Court Hearing Scheduler Program, and such date must be more than fourteen (14) days after the date of service.

 (2) The notice of the motion must state the hearing date and time.
 The notice must also include a description of the essential terms of the proposed credit, including the amount, the interest rate, the lender's identity, the collateral pledged therefor, the repayment terms, the costs therefor, and the proposed use of the proceeds.